-Partners may include, but are not limited to, governmental agencies, governmental organizations, nongovernmental organizations, or non-profit organizations as applicable for the program established in the Action Plan.
+Partners may include, but are not limited to, governmental agencies, governmental organizations, non-governmental organizations, or non-profit organizations as applicable for the program established in the Action Plan.
 Performance requirements, roles, and responsibilities will be outlined by PRDOH in a formal agreement, which may be in the form of a Memorandum of Understanding (MOU).
 Partners may then perform all or some of Program Management activities as outlined by PRDOH.
-Partners may procure technical assistance and program management services as outlined by PRDOH or have technical assistance and program management services provided to them by PRDOH or other oversight agencies.
+Partners may procure technical assistance and program management services as outlined by PRDOH or have technical assistance and program management services as outlined by PRDOH or have technical assistance and program management services provided to them by PRDOH or other oversight agencies.
 PRDOH will oversee vendor procurement and subrecipient selection processes conducted by Partners, as applicable.
 The Partnership model will strengthen the institutional capacity of the agencies involved.

-• Partners may then perform some or all aspects of program management, including overseeing Subrecipient awards and performance, in accordance with PRDOH guidelines.
+Partners may then perform some or all aspects of program management, including overseeing Subrecipient awards and performance, in accordance with PRDOH guidelines.